kthorp/pyfao56/README.md

 ### Optional Functionality
 The pyfao56 package also provides optional functionality that is intended to enhance the implementation of FAO-56 methodology.
 While the following enhancements may be beneficial for some users, their methodologies are not specifically described in FAO-56.

+* #### AutoIrrigate Class
+While users can specify irrigation management schedules explicitly using the Irrigation class, the AutoIrrigate class was developed for pyfao56 to compute irrigation schedules automatically, based on model states and other user-defined contraints for irrigation decisions.
+The AutoIrrigate class provides 25 parameters that can be used to customize automatic irrigation scheduling in pyfao56.
+Parameters for controlling autoirrigation timing include the start and end dates for the autoirrigation time period, day(s) of the week that irrigation is permitted, considering of forecasted precipitation events, managemed allowed depletion, the transpiration reduction coefficient (Ks) below a critical value, and days since last irrigation or watering event.
+When autoirrigation is triggered, the default irrigation amount is the root-zone soil water depletion (Dr, mm).
+Parameters to adjust this amount include a constant application depth, a targeted depletion (i.e., deficit irrigation), a variety of ET replacement options, and adjustment of the default rate by a fixed percentage, an adjustment for irrigation efficiency, and limits for minimum and maximum irrigation application amount.
+The Model class can be instantiated with an Irrigation class, an AutoIrrigate class, or both or neither.

 * #### SoilProfile Class
 The SoilProfile class enables input of stratified soil layer information to the model.
 If available, layered soil profile data should improve the estimates of total available water (TAW) and soil water depletion (Dr) in pyfao56.
 When including a SoilProfile class in the simulation, the model ignores the thetaFC, thetaWP, and theta0 inputs provided in the Parameters class.
-Because standard FAO-56 methodology considers only a single, homogenous soil layer, the SoilProfile class can enhance the representation of the soil profile when layered soil profile information is available.
+Because standard FAO-56 methodology considers only a single, homogenous soil layer, the SoilProfile class can enhance the representation of the soil profile and improve estimates of TAW and Dr when layered soil profile information is available.
+However, the soil water balance is still computed for the entire root zone and not for individual soil layers.

 * #### Update Class
 The Update class enables users to update key state variables during the model simulation.
 At this time, the following variables can be updated: basal crop coefficients (Kcb), crop height (h), and crop cover (fc).
 When the pyfao56 Update class is populated and provided as an input to the Model class, pyfao56 overwrites model state variables with the data provided in the Update class.

+* #### Surface Runoff
+By default, pyfao56 does not consider surface runoff.
+However, the [ASCE Manual of Practice #70] (https://ascelibrary.org/doi/book/10.1061/9780784414057) describes a straightforward surface runoff algorithm that integrates well with the FAO-56 dual crop coefficient method.
+Based on the USDA-NRCS curve number (CN) approach, the method uses readily evaporable water (REW), total evaporable water (TEW), and cumulative depth of evaporation (De) variables from the FAO-56 water balance to compute CN for surface runoff estimation.
+The method requires an additional input parameter, the curve number for antecedent water condition 2 (CN2), which can be specified in the Parameters class.
+Users can run the model with surface runoff by issuing `roff=True` at Model instantiation: `mdl = fao.Model('2019-108', '2019-274', par, wth, irr=irr, roff=True)`.
+By default, the model is instantiated with `roff=False` and surface runoff is not considered.

 * #### Constant Depletion Fraction
 The pyfao56 Model class provides an argument to optionally set the TAW depletion fraction (p) to a constant value.
 FAO-56 specifies a methodology for varying the depletion fraction based on daily crop evapotranspiration (ETc) (see [FAO-56 page 162 and Table 22](https://www.fao.org/3/x0490e/x0490e0e.htm#readily%20available%20water%20(raw))).
 However, FAO-56 also discusses using constant values for depletion fraction (see [FAO-56 page 162](https://www.fao.org/3/x0490e/x0490e0e.htm#readily%20available%20water%20(raw)) and [Annex 8](https://www.fao.org/3/x0490e/x0490e0p.htm#annex%208.%20calculation%20example%20for%20applying%20the%20dual%20kc%20procedure%20in%20irrigation%20sc)).
 Annex 8 of FAO-56 suggests setting a constant depletion fraction equal to the management allowed depletion (MAD).
 Using a constant depletion fraction makes readily available water (RAW) vary only with rooting depth (Zr).
-Users can run the model with a constant depletion fraction by issuing `cons_p=True` at Model instantiation: `mdl = fao.Model('2019-108', '2019-274', par, wth, irr, cons_p=True)`.
+Users can run the model with a constant depletion fraction by issuing `cons_p=True` at Model instantiation: `mdl = fao.Model('2019-108', '2019-274', par, wth, irr=irr, cons_p=True)`.
 By default, the model is instantiated with `cons_p=False`, which leads to depletion fraction adjustments with ETc.

+* Curvilinear Ks
+By default, pyfao56 uses the linear computation of Ks as a function of root zone soil water depletion (Dr) when Dr is greater than readily available water (RAW), as described in FAO-56.
+[Maize field studies in Colorado] (https://doi.org/10.1061/(ASCE)IR.1943-4774.0001600) suggested that a curvilinear relationship between Ks and Dr, as used in the AquaCrop model, water better than the linear computation from FAO-56.
+Users can run the model with the curvilinear Ks computation by issuing `aq_ks=True` at Model instatiation: `mdl = fao.Model('2019-108', '2019-274', par, wth, irr=irr, aq_ks=True)`.
+By default, the model is instantiated with `aq_ks=False`, which defaults to the linear Ks computation from FAO-56.

+### Supporting Tools
 * #### Forecast Class
 The Forecast class is used to retrieve seven-day weather forecasts from the National Digital Forecast Database (NDFD).
 It uses the REST approach, which was more robust than the SOAP method, in terms of server responsiveness.
 Data is retrieved for computation of ASCE Standardized Reference Evapotranspiration, including wind speed (m/s) and minimum, maximum, and dew point air temperatures (degrees C).
 Solar radiation forecasts are not directly provided by NDFD, but NDFD does provide cloud cover forecasts.
 By providing the optional "elevation" parameter, users can obtain solar radiation forecasts computed by multiplication of cloud cover and clear-sky solar radiation.
 (However, these soil radiation forecasts were found unreliable at Maricopa, Arizona.)
 Liquid precipitation forecasts (mm) are also obtained.
 The NDFD provides wind speed forecasts at 10 m height.
 The Forecast class contains methods to convert the 10 m wind speeds to the anemometer height of the local weather station.
 Wind speeds from different sources should be represented at matching heights.